sigp/positions-vacant/rust-security-engineer.md

 # Wanted: Rust Security Engineer

 Do you love writing and reviewing Rust code?
 Want to secure the future of blockchain technology?
 Sigma Prime is seeking skilled Rust engineers to join our team.
 You'll play a crucial role in assessing the security of blockchain projects developed in Rust.
-Deep blockchain expertise isn’t a must - bring your Rust skills and curiosity, and we’ll help you grow into the decentralized world.
+Deep blockchain expertise isn’t a must - bring your Rust skills and curiosity, and we’ll help you grow into the decentralised world.

 ## About Us